Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: Introduction

-The coexistence~\cite{liu2005} of the single- and two-photon processes in the three-level SFQ circuits with the cyclic transition, which is also called as $\Delta$-type transition in analogue to the $\Xi$-, $\Lambda$-, and $V$-type transitions in atomic physics or quantum optics~\cite{scullybook}, has been experimentally demonstrated via a delicate superconducting qubit-resonator circuit~\cite{naturephysics2008}.
+The coexistence~\cite{liu2005} of the single- and two-photon processes in the three-level SFQ circuits with the cyclic transition, which is also called as $\Delta$-type transition in analogue to so-called $\Xi$-, $\Lambda$-, and $V$-type transitions in atomic physics or quantum optics~\cite{scullybook}, has been experimentally demonstrated via a delicate superconducting qubit-resonator circuit~\cite{naturephysics2008,nano}.
 The three-level SFQ circuits with $\Delta$-type transitions can be used to generate single photon~\cite{youjqprb,nec} and cool superconducting qubits~\cite{youjqprl,orlandon}.
-The analysis of the inversion symmetry for the potential energy of the SFQs~\cite{liu2005,liu2006} also shows that one of SFQs cannot be at the optimal point when the frequency matching method is used to control the coupling between two SFQs.
-Thus an auxiliary circuit or a coupler~\cite{side1,plourde,miro1} is necessary to make that both of SFQs can be at their optimal points~\cite{side1,liu2006}.
-Afterwards, several theoretical works~\cite{mooij,tsai,miro,franco} followed proposals in Refs.~\cite{side1,liu2006} and studied how to control two-flux-qubit coupling using an additional nonlinear coupler, which results in experimental studies on the controllable coupling~\cite{tsaiscience} and engineered selection rules for the tunable coupling~\cite{harrabi}.
+The analysis of the inversion symmetry for the potential energy of the SFQs~\cite{liu2005,liu2006} also showed that two SFQs cannot simultaneously work at the optimal point when the frequency matching method is used to control the coupling between them.
+Thus either an auxiliary circuit or a coupler~\cite{side1,plourde,plourde-1,miro1} is necessary to make that both of the SFQs can be at their optimal points~\cite{side1,liu2006}.
+Afterwards, several theoretical works~\cite{mooij,tsai,miro,franco} followed proposals in Refs.~\cite{side1,liu2006} and studied how to control the two-flux-qubit coupling using an additional nonlinear coupler, which resulted in experimental studies on controllable couplings~\cite{tsaiscience} and engineered selection rules for tunable couplings~\cite{harrabi}.